OpenMDAO/OpenMDAO-Framework/docs/dev-guide/working.rst

 If you omit the ``m`` option and press *Enter,* a text editor will open a new file where you must enter the required commit message.

-.. note: It's very important not to forget to add the ``-a`` option to ``git commit``, because if you don't, only the *staged* files will be committed.
+.. note:: It's very important to add the ``-a`` option to ``git commit``, because if you don't, only the *staged* files will be committed.
 This can lead to very confusing behavior and should be avoided.

-One nice Github feature is that if you're working on a particular Github issue, you can include the text "closes GH-???", replacing the *???* with the number of the Github issue, and Github will automatically close that issue for you when your commit makes its way back to the original repository.
+One nice Github feature is that if you're working on a particular Github issue, you can include the text "closes GH-???" in your commit comment, replacing the *???* with the number of the Github issue, and Github will automatically close that issue for you when your commit makes its way back to the original repository.

 Running Tests